 Water-resistant or waterproof casing.
 A headlamp's resistance to dust, water and other foreign materials is measured according to the IP (ingress protection) scale, usually given in two digits.
 The higher the numbers, the better the protection; you can see the full scale at EngineeringToolbox.com.

 What will you use the headlamp for?
 If you're using the headlamp to illuminate a climbing route or the road in front of your bike, you need a bright, far-reaching beam.
 Bright headlamps are also useful for hiking or backpacking in the dark, although you should have a low light or red light mode too.
-For runners, a combination of light weight, secure fit and brightness is the most important thing to consider.
+For runners, a combination of light weight, secure fit and brightness are the most important things to consider.
 Finally, if you're just using the headlamp around the campfire or as an emergency backup on short hikes close to home, a cheaper, lightweight model without a lot of bells and whistles should suit your needs just fine.

 If you plan more extreme adventures, look closer.
 If you're climbing, caving or taking long-distance nighttime runs, you'll want a brighter, waterproof headlamp with an adjustable beam.
 Ideally you should be able to dim it, adjust it from a focus beam to a wide beam, and have a "boost" mode that focuses an intense beam for a short period of time.

 Will you use it as an emergency beacon?
 Any headlamp can be used to signal in an emergency situation, but a "strobe" mode comes in especially handy for making yourself visible.
 This mode is also handy for runners or cyclists that spend a lot of time near the road.

 Will you be using your headlamp in cold weather?
 If so, look for a push-button model that can be easily operated while you're wearing gloves.